 Safe Meeting Planning Hot Topics

-Since late-July, ALHI has planned and executed nine face-to-face events ranging in size, location, duration, and format including hybrid experiences with both in-person and online audiences engaging together.
+Since mid-2020, ALHI has planned and executed several face-to-face events ranging in size, location, duration, and format including hybrid experiences with both in-person and online audiences engaging together.
 We've shared our learnings, and engaged with planners across the community to create an open forum for the industry at large.
 In an effort to continue the conversation, we are sharing our point of view on questions we hear often about safe meeting planning.

 Please keep in mind that the following topics continue to evolve with new research and information.
 It is vital that we all stay up to date with Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) guidelines so we can continue to design events with the proper protocols in mind.